-Subsequent to December 31, 2021, the Company amended and restated its Option Plan to response to certain changes made by the TSXV to its policy with respect to the granting of stock options and other forms of executive equity compensation on November 24, 2021.
+Subsequently the Company amended and restated its Option Plan to response to certain changes made by the TSXV to its policy with respect to the granting of stock options and other forms of executive equity compensation on November 24, 2021 and May 9, 2025.
 See Part 3 "THE BUSINESS OF THE MEETING - Annual Ratification of Stock Option Plan" for a description of the material terms of the Company's amended and restated Option Plan.